foldcat/oasync/README.md

 ### synchronization primitives
 We provide oasync native synchronization primitives.
 These primitives will not hog the scheduler unlike `core:sync`.
+Some primitives are provided by `../oasync` and others are provided by `../oasync/sync`
 ```odin
 import oas "../oasync/sync"
 ```